What Is Perjury

-The perjury sanctioned under the 18 USC 1622 is one involving the inducement of another to commit an act that constitutes telling untruthful information before the court while under oath.
-This type of perjury is called subornation of perjury and to become guilty of the crime, it is important that the following elements are present:
+The perjury sanctioned under the 18 USC § 1622 is one involving the inducement of another to commit an act that constitutes telling untruthful information before the court while under oath.
+This is called subornation of perjury and to become guilty of the crime, it is important that the following elements are present:

 - The person willfully and intentionally gives a statement.